2020 Water Treatment Facility Expansion Open House Summary

-The online open house materials below were posted on July 16, 2020.
-During the two week online open house period, the project team gathered feedback on the site.
-Check out the open house summary to see what we heard, and stay tuned for future updates to see how your comments influenced the project design!
+A virtual open house took place in July 2020.
+During the two-week virtual open house period, the project team gathered feedback on the water treatment facility site.
+A site rendering was available as well as a project overview video and a project area map.
+Check out the open house summary to see what we heard and how your comments influenced the project design!

 Why is the city expanding the water treatment facility?

 The City of Carver has grown and changed significantly since it installed its first water treatment facility in 2004.
 With the population tripling since 2000, the city’s current water treatment facility is reaching maximum capacity.
 The current system can process a maximum of 1.2 million gallons per day (MGD).
 Projections show that the demand for City water will increase to over 1.3 MGD within just a few years, and will over double current demand by 2040.